oconnor663/applied_crypto_2021_fall/sha256/readme.md

 Now, to begin the attack, _re-pad_ the chosen suffix, like you padded the regular message in Problem&nbsp;13.
-However, instead of calling your `padding()` function with the length of the suffix, call it with the *total length of the synthetic message*.
+However, instead of calling your `padding()` function with the length of the suffix itself, call it with the *total length of the synthetic message*.
 That is, the original input length, plus the length of the original input's padding, plus the length of the suffix.

 Next, hash the padded result by looping over its blocks and calling `compress()` on each of them, again as you did in Problem&nbsp;13.
 However,